-FOCA’s position on the major issues with the current residential property tax system in Ontario:
+FOCA’s position on the Ontario residential property tax system

 “Downloading” by the Province onto municipalities, and hence property owners in Ontario, is higher than all the rest of Canada.
 This inordinate local funding burden amplifies the unfairness inherent when property value is the sole determinant of how much an individual who pays for a lengthy list of municipal obligations.
 FOCA believes the provincial government must hasten and broaden the provincial role in financially supporting social services through provincial income taxes, which has only partially been addressed in the recommendations of the 2008 Provincial Municipal Fiscal and Service Delivery Review.